pnp/powershell/documentation/Add-PnPPlannerBucket.md

 ## PARAMETERS

 ### -Group
-Specify the group id of group owning the plan.
+Specify the group id, mailNickname or display name of the group to use.

 ```yaml
 Type: PlannerGroupPipeBind